Invariance of success probability in Grover's quantum search under local noise with memory: Examples

 \subsection{Performance of the noisy algorithm}

-The preservation of success probability upon increasing the number of noisy sites is a potentially important feature.\ Nevertheless, increasing the noise probability still has a detrimental effect on the performance of the algorithm, as will be evident in the analysis in next section.\ Since probability of finding the marked element in the Grover's algorithm is given by the success probability which never reaches 1 in the noisy scenario, the algorithm needs to be re-run multiple times to find the element with some confidence \cite{Gawron}.
+The preservation of success probability upon increasing the number of noise sites is a potentially important feature.
+Nevertheless, increasing the noise probability still has a detrimental effect on the performance of the algorithm, as will be evident in the analysis in the next subsection.
+Since probability of finding the marked element in the Grover's algorithm is given by a success probability which never reaches unity in the noisy scenario, the algorithm needs to be re-run multiple times to find the element with some confidence \cite{Altaba,Gawron}.

-Say a noisy register, searching for a marked state out of total $N$ states, reaches its first success probability maximum $P$ at time $T$.\ A classical search would find the element in $\frac{N}{2}$ time steps on average.\ Thus, assuming $T<\frac{N}{2}$, the quantum algorithm reaches its first maximum approximately $q = \lfloor \frac{N}{2T}\rfloor$ times faster than the classical one.\ But it being likely that $P$ is much less than 1 for a noisy algorithm, we can claim that the quantum algorithm is at least as good as the classical one, only if, after running the noisy algorithm $q$ times, the probability $\widetilde{P}=(1-(1-P)^{q})$ of finding the marked element at least once, is close to unity.\ Here we take a probability of 0.95 to be the lower bound of such confidence.
+Suppose that a noisy register, searching for a marked state out of total $N$ states, reaches its success probability maximum $P$ at time $T$.
+A classical search would find the element in $\frac{N}{2}$ time steps on average.
+Thus, assuming $T<\frac{N}{2}$, the quantum algorithm reaches its global maximum approximately $q = \frac{N}{2T}$ times faster than the classical one.
+But it being likely that $P$ is much less than 1 for a noisy algorithm, we can claim that the quantum algorithm is at least as good as the classical one, only if, after running the noisy algorithm $q$ times, the probability $\widetilde{P}=(1-(1-P)^{q})$ of finding the marked element at least once, is close to unity.
+Here we take a probability of 0.95 to be the lower bound of such confidence.